einarhaaland/robot-caretaker/README.md

     - `controllers`
         - `nao_emotion_controller` Example implementation of Webots controller for the Nao robot using MOTION files.
         - `nao_motor_controller` Example implementation of Webots controller for the Nao robot using its motors.
+            - `config.yaml` Config file used when initializing the robots devices
         - `subscriber.py` Subscriber logic.
 Used in `supercontroller.py`
         - `super_controller.py` General controller.
 Robot-specific controllers inherit from this.
     - `motions` .motion files used for pre-existing animations
     - `worlds` .wbt file to open in Webots

+# Glossary
+- Controller or Robot Controller
+    - This is a script that tells the robot what to do.
+- Motion-Function
+    - A function motor-setting sequences resulting in an animation/motion.
+Use motor_set_position_sync() once every keyframe to avoid async issues.
+- Instruction
+    - What the robot will perform e.g wave, smile, cheer...
+- MoodCard
+    - The cards/button in the frontend you click to make the robot perform an instruction

 # To Forkers:
 I recommend to look at and re-implement/revert commit `55d7766aae460bb51158d65ffc621db554ca462b` to make application more secure.